platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

 -   Motiviation: explains why we are doing what we are about to do;
 -   Plan: how we will do it;
--   Code: an implementation of the idea;
+-   Code: a concrete implementation of the idea (in case you get stuck when trying to implement it yourself);
 -   Discussion: common questions or objections;
 -   Exercises: things the authors were to lazy to do, but they know how to;
 -   Problems: things the authors don't know how to do (yet);
 -   See also: links to further reading about the topic or related topics;
 -   Summary: the most important take away.

 The lectures build upon each other.
-We start by modelling and testing a simple counter using a state machine in lecture 1, we then reuse the same state machine model to test the counter of thread-safety using linearisability in lecture 2.
+We start by modelling and testing a simple counter using a state machine in lecture 1, we then reuse the same state machine model to test the counter for thread-safety using linearisability in lecture 2.
 In lecture 3 we will implement a queue and a web service that uses said queue, the state machine model for the queue and the real implementation of the queue will be contract tested to ensure that the model is faithful to the implementation, subsequently while testing the web service we will use the model in place of the real queue.
 In lecture 4 we introduce fault injection to the queue allowing us to test how the web service performs when its dependency fails.
 Finally, in lecture 5, we combine all the above ideas in what, sometimes is called simulation testing, to test a distributed system that uses replicated state machines.

 ## Table of contents